chrisesharp/foundryvtt-helveczia/README.md

 ## Acknowledgements

 A big thank you to Gabor Lux for his support and permission to use material from the Helvéczia RPG.

+I would also like to give a big thank you to Tóth György Szilveszter for his very comprehensive testing and translation work!